Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 - At the top of the settings page, and navigate to the "Deploy" tab.
 - Select Github as the deployment method.
 - Confirm that you want to connect to GitHub.
-- Search for the repository name as it is saved on GitHub, and click the "connect" button next to the correct repository.
+- Search for your repositorys name, and click the "connect" button next to the correct repository.
 - At the bottom of the deploy page, select your "Enable Automatic Deploys" if you would like updates to be deployed automatically when you push updates to Github.
 - Alternatively, click the "Deploy Branch" button to deploy updates manually.
 This would then need to be updated manually with any further changes.
 - Click "view" to view the deployed site.